ARMmbed/mbed-os-5-docs/docs/reference/api/platform/MemoryStats.md

 ## MemoryStats

-Mbed-OS provides a set of functions which can be used to capture the memory stats at runtime.
-These functions are declared in mbed_stats.h.
-Memory stats functions can be used capture heap usage, cumulative stack usage or stack usage per thread at runtime.
-In order to enable memory usage monitoring Mbed-OS must be built with following macros.
+Mbed OS provides a set of functions that you can use to capture the memory statistics at runtime. `mbed_stats.h` declares these functions.
+You can use memory statistics functions to capture heap usage, cumulative stack usage or stack usage per thread at runtime.
+To enable memory usage monitoring, you must build Mbed OS with the following macros.

-MBED_MEM_TRACING_ENABLED
+- MBED_MEM_TRACING_ENABLED
-MBED_HEAP_STATS_ENABLED
+- MBED_HEAP_STATS_ENABLED
-MBED_STACK_STATS_ENABLED
+- MBED_STACK_STATS_ENABLED

 ### MemoryStats functions reference